Chris-Zambrana/ECE-4305-Adv.-Verilog-Projects/Final Project /README.md

+# Sonar Object Detection System

-# Final Project SoC Breakdown
+## Final Project SoC Breakdown

 This document provides a full breakdown of the SoC system used in this final project, including:
 - HDL subsystems